 Located at the edge of Dovedale, it’s a popular mountain (it’s actually a limestone hill, but for the sake of this list we’d like to pretend it’s a mountain).
 This ‘mountain’ is an excellent choice for a family day trip due to the easy routes up to the summit, so head there and make the climb for a great vantage point of the surrounding region.

 This landmark is particularly magnificent as a peculiar phenomenon takes place here at certain times of the year, a double sunset.
 By standing at the top of nearby hill, Lin Dale, you can see the sun appear to set twice behind Thorpe Cloud.
 The sun goes down, then mysteriously reappears before dropping back down again.

 - Level: Moderate.
 It provides a fine viewpoint north up the dale and south across the Midland plain.

 - Stay nearby: West Side Barn | sleeps 4 | 2 dogs welcome

 Higger Tor and Burbage Rocks

-Whilst the mountains themselves make a majestic picture, the views are just so spectacular we’ve curated a collection of the sights you’ll see after a climb instead.
+Once you reach the summit of any of these hill climbs you will be met with scenery you’ll never forget.
 For more incredible views take a look at our top five views in the Peaks, and if you have a head for heights try our post about the highest points in the Peak District.
+If you have a head for heights try our post about the highest points in the Peak District.